-Let’s talk about burnishing.
-Specifically, a beginner’s guide to burnishing.
-The post comes in response to a recent reader question.
+Today’s post is a beginner’s guide to burnishing, and it’s a response to a recent reader question.

 Thank you for the question, Joy.
 Let me assure you that the only “stupid question” is the one you don’t ask!
 I spent too many years trying to figure out how to do things myself to think any question is stupid!

 Now, to answer your question.

 A Beginner’s Guide to Burnishing